stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 While you are at it you can check out my SingSing/1.6 package that provides a single cell analysis environment with Seurat, scanpy and scvelo and other tools installed.

 Thank you for participating in this workshop!
 I hope you found it useful, and I appreciate your involvement.

+Oh and please do not forget right now:

+PLEASE REMOVE THE DATA YOU CREATED FROM THE SERVER!